mhdawson/micro-app-cloud-backup/README.md

    .../node_modules/micro-app-framework/lib/gen_password.js.
   The first parameter is the password to be hashed.
-* twilio - object specifying the accountSID, accountAuthToken, fromNumber and toNumber that will be used to send SMS notifications
+* twilio - object specifying the accountSID, accountAuthToken, fromNumber and toNumber that will be used to send SMS notifications.
 * clientSecretDir - the directory in which the client secret needed to use the google APIs will be located.
 See [google-drive-wrapper](https://github.com/mhdawson/google-drive-wrapper)